microsoft/aroworkshop/_entries/03-07 networking.md

 ## Part 3: Using Shifty to become familiar with OpenShift (continued)

 ### Intra-cluster networking and scalin
-In this section we'll see how Shifty uses intra-cluster networking to seperate functions out by using microservices and visualize the scaling of pods.  (**TODO: FILL OUT**)
+In this section we'll see how Shifty uses intra-cluster networking to seperate functions out by using microservices and visualize the scaling of pods.

 Let's review how this application is set up...